Stakeholders

 staffing

-I consider their best work along with their strengths, areas that need improvement, and goals (short-term and long-term).
-This gives each designer the space to lead where they are strong, but also learn from others when they might need a little more direction.
+When building teams, it's not simply about getting the work done.
+I am responsible for curating an environment for people to learn and thrive together.
+I consider their strengths, areas that need improvement, goals and personalities to give each designer the space to lead where they are strong, but also learn from others when they might need a little more guidance.

 Leave people and things better than you found them.